King and Queen’s Royal Ascot runner is a longshot

 The King and Queen will need the rub of the green to see another Royal Ascot winner on the penultimate day of the Berkshire meet.

-Charles and Camilla will join thousands of racegoers for another afternoon of racing and have invited family and friends to watch the action on the turf.
+Charles and Camilla joined thousands of racegoers for an afternoon of racing and invited family and friends to watch the action on the turf.

-Princess Beatrice and her husband Edoardo Mapelli Mozzi, and Lord Frederick Windsor and his wife, actress Sophie Winkleman, will be in the traditional carriage procession, along with Dame Darcey Bussell and JCB manufacturer Lord Bamford.
+Princess Beatrice and her husband Edoardo Mapelli Mozzi, and Lord Frederick Windsor and his wife, actress Sophie Winkleman, were in the traditional carriage procession, along with Dame Darcey Bussell and JCB manufacturer Lord Bamford.

 The couple took on Queen Elizabeth II’s thoroughbreds and last year had their first Royal Ascot winner, when Desert Hero triumphed in the King George V Stakes.

-Among the celebrities presenting the racing prizes will be actress Dame Maureen Lipman and the author Dame Jilly Cooper.
+Among the celebrities presenting the racing prizes were actress Dame Maureen Lipman and the author Dame Jilly Cooper.

+Peter Phillips, the King’s nephew, was spotted strolling in the parade ring hand-in-hand with his reported new girlfriend Harriet Sperling.

+The couple were later seen in the royal enclosure watching the racing from a balcony with a group of friends.